This post may contain affiliate links. For more information, read my disclosure policy.

 - Flour: as written, the recipe uses all-purpose flour.
 See below for substitutions.

 - Quick Cooking Oats: I find that old fashioned oats are okay in these cookies but I prefer quick cooking oats because they make chewy oatmeal cookies without being too much.
-You can make your own quick cooking oats from old fashioned oats by pulsing them a few times in a blender or food processor.
+You can make your own quick cooking oats from rolled oats by pulsing them a few times in a blender or food processor.

-Mix In Options
+Variations and Mix In Options

 I’m showing you four different versions of cookies today, but the options for making different flavors is endless!

 - Chocolate Chip Oatmeal Cookies are a huge hit.
-Simply adding chocolate chips to your batter make one of my favorite chocolate chip cookies!!
+Simply adding chocolate chips to your batter make one of my favorite oatmeal chocolate chip cookies!!

 - Oatmeal Raisin Cookies are a classic.
 I don’t like raisins, so these aren’t my first choice, but a lot of people love them!